 - A leader gets results personally and through others.
 A reactive person goes in circles dealing with the same “people problems” over and over.

 When you think about it, the choice is simple.
-Everyone would rather go home at night knowing that they made a difference (or at least tried to) with more energy and vitality than being drained and out of gas.
+Everyone would rather go home at night knowing that they made a difference (or at least tried to) with more energy and vitality than be drained and out of gas.

 The only exceptions to this statement are the two people out of three hundred that are completely miserable in all aspects of their life.
-You know the ones – the people that try to make us as miserable as they are.
+You know, the ones – the people that try to make us as miserable as they are.